brianpursley/instant-kubernetes-cluster/README.md

 Usage: ./run-cluster.sh [type] [flags]

 type:
   single                  run a single node cluster multi                   run a multi-node cluster with one control plan node and three worker nodes

 flags:
   -h --help               show help
-  -d --dashboard        include a dashboard in the cluster -m --metrics-server   include a metrics server in the cluster -p --port <port>      include an nginx ingress for the specified port (can be used multiple times)
+  -d --dashboard          include a dashboard in the cluster -m --metrics-server     include a metrics server in the cluster -p --port <port>        include an nginx ingress for the specified port (can be used multiple times) -v --version <version>  use a specific version of Kubernetes
 ```

 ## Examples